Line 9 (Shanghai Metro)

 Line 9 is a southwest-northeast line of the Shanghai Metro network.
 The line runs from in Songjiang District to in Pudong.
 The line is colored light blue on system maps.

 History

 In the initial planning of Line 9, the entire line was from Fengjing to Chongming Island.
 Later, the plan to extend to Fengjing was cancelled, and the section to Chongming Island was changed to Chongming line.

 The first phase of Line 9, from to stations, opened on December 29, 2007.
-It uses the Bombardier Movia trains which were lended to line 1.
+It uses the Bombardier Movia trains which were lent to line 1.

 Line 9 did not directly connect to the rest of the Shanghai Metro network until the opening of the Line 9 portion of the station on December 28, 2008.
 The station is an interchange between lines 3 and 4.
 A shuttle bus conveyed passengers between Guilin Road and Yishan Road stations until construction was completed.